rebelsky/csc207c/_eboards/eboard08-2.md

 > Yes.
 You shouldn't be able to access the old ones.

+So if I've mastered an LO, do I just ignore the corresponding LA on the next SoLA?

+> That's correct.
+I don't have an easy way to release LAs to only a subset of the class.

 ### Questions on MPs

 **If we don't successfully complete an MP, can we just fix the things that are wrong or should we start again?**

 > You should fix the things that are wrong.

+**Should we include a note in our README of what we've changed if we resubmit a mini-project.**

+> Yes.
+Ideally, the graders will have given you a checklist, and you'll give us the checklist along with notes as to how you've fixed things.

+> If the graders haven't given you a checklist, you should give your own.

+**Can we redo MPs with an incomplete or that we didn't turn in at all?**

+> Of course.
+My goal is that you get as many chances as you need.
+At the same time, I want to encourage you to do as much as you can on time, so it costs whatever the syllabus says for a redo of an incomplete or non-existent MP.

+> The first redo of an R or above is free.

+> The first redo of an E is approximately 10,000 tokens.

 ### Questions on MP3